top of page

 El versión en español

-ABC's of Safe Sleep
+ABCD's of Safe Sleep

 Unsafe sleep areas remain a leading cause of infant death.
 These deaths can be preventable with consistent safe sleep messaging to all caregivers.
-Remember the ABC's of Safe Sleep for every nap, every night, every time a baby is put down to sleep.
+Remember the ABCD's of Safe Sleep for every nap, every night, every time a baby is put down to sleep.

 B: on baby's BACK